ACM International Science Editing Service

 A direct quote is often the fairest way to present the findings of others.
 It reduces the risk that you will present an opposing argument in a way that is biased towards your own interpretation.

 However, the premise of the study, that V4 neurons “are generally not selective for direction of motion”, is not entirely accurate.
-At least three reports have assessed direction selectivity in V4 quantitatively and have found that … [see here].
+At least three reports have assessed direction selectivity in V4 quantitatively and have found that … [see Nature article].

 This is especially important in the social sciences.

-Kauffman writes that ‘inclusion’ is “virtually meaningless, a catchword used to give a patina of legitimacy to whatever program people are trying to sell or defend” [see here].
+Kauffman writes that ‘inclusion’ is “virtually meaningless, a catchword used to give a patina of legitimacy to whatever program people are trying to sell or defend” [see Kauffman’s Article in The Journal of Special Education].
 However, we are of the opinion …

 Write as if you are on the same team